Evaluating the Effectiveness of Personalized Medicine with Software: Discussion

 \section{Discussion}

-We have provided a method combining RCT data with a statistical model $f$ of the response for estimating \textit{improved} outcomes under different treatment allocation protocols.
-Using the non-parametric bootstrap and cross-validation, we are able to provide asymptotically valid confidence bounds for the improvement and hypothesis tests for whether $d[f]$ performs better compared to a business-as-usual procedure.
+We have provided a methodology to test the effectiveness of personalized medicine models.
+Our approach combines RCT data with a statistical model $f$ of the response for estimating \textit{improved} outcomes under different treatment allocation protocols.
+Using the non-parametric bootstrap and cross-validation, we are able to provide confidence bounds for the improvement and hypothesis tests for whether the personalization performs better compared to a business-as-usual procedure.
 We demonstrate the method's performance on simulated data and on data from a clinical trial on depression.
-We also present our statistical methods in an open source software package in \texttt{R} named \texttt{PTE} which is available on \texttt{CRAN}.
+We also present our statistical methods in an open source software package in \proglang{R} named \pkg{PTE} which is available on \texttt{CRAN}.\\